 Round 2 of the Solar Energy Innovation Network

-The second round of the Solar Energy Innovation Network comprises eight teams focused on novel applications of solar energy and other distributed energy resources in commercial-scale settings or rural communities.
+During the second round of the Solar Energy Innovation Network (SEIN), eight teams focused on novel applications of solar energy and other distributed energy resources in commercial-scale settings and rural communities.

-Teams in the second round of the Innovation Network joined the program to explore their own applications of solar energy in their communities.
-Common themes include solar plus storage, community solar, resilience benefits of solar, and the value of solar in distributed systems—though each team is pursuing its own approach.
+Teams that participated in the second round of the Innovation Network joined the program to explore applications of solar energy in their communities.
+Common themes included solar plus storage, the resilience benefits of solar, and the value of solar in distributed systems—though each team pursued its own approach.

-The second round of the Innovation Network is expected to run through 2021 and conclude with a symposium at which teams will present their findings to organizations interested in similar efforts.
-Sign up for the Innovation Network mailing list to stay informed of their progress.
+The second round of the Innovation Network concluded with a virtual symposium in which teams presented their findings to organizations interested in overcoming similar barriers and scaling the teams’ solutions.

-The eight teams participating in the second round of the Solar Energy Innovation Network are grouped into two cohorts based on shared challenges and goals.
+The eight teams that participated in the second round of the Innovation Network were grouped into two cohorts based on shared challenges and goals.